How Retail Investors Became Obsessed with 'Smart Money' Signals

 The new religion of retail trading has a name: "flows."
 And it's everywhere.

-Log into X (or Twitter) these days and scroll through Financial Twitter—"FinTwit" as it's known—and you'll be bombarded with the same vocabulary over and over: "unusual options flow," "dark pool prints," "smart money flows," and "order flow analysis."
-It's as if the entire trading community collectively discovered a secret language that promises to unlock the mysteries of market movements.
+Log into X these days and scroll through Financial Twitter—"FinTwit" as it's known— and you'll be bombarded with the same vocabulary over and over: "unusual options flow," "dark pool prints," "smart money flows," and "order flow analysis."
+It's as if the entire trading community collectively discovered a secret.

 What Are "Flows" Anyway?